All Episodes

 Fireman, same thing.

-Nurse, same thing.
+They're same thing.

 Surgeon, same thing.

-And it's it's fascinating to me.
+And It's fascinating to me.

-You know, if you believe, as we often talk about on this program, in natural law that rights come from God, that we truly are endowed by not a thing, you know, oh, you know, the thing, but a God, a creator of everything.
+You know, if you believe, as we often talk about on this program, in natural law, that rights come from God, that we truly are endowed by not a thing, you know, oh, you know, the thing, but a God, a creator of everything.

 And you believe, you know, the word education from Latin is to bring forth from within.